 The big problem with big data (no pun intended), is that it takes a lot of time, energy, and money to collect and analyze it properly.
 Companies must take a gamble that the data they find will be incredibly useful to them; if it's not, then that time, energy, and money spent collecting it was a waste.

 Store Big Data in the Cloud

 Or was it?
 Whether or not a company decides to expend resources for ongoing big data analysis, the data can be stored in the cloud at a relatively low cost.
-It is an investment that makes sense for many companies, because it allows organizations to analyze their data within a reasonable timeframe and at a feasible cost.
-Access to this kind of information could allow companies to discover new business opportunities or streamline opperations.
+It is an investment that makes sense for many companies because it allows organizations to analyze their data within a reasonable timeframe and at a feasible cost.
+Access to this kind of information could allow companies to discover new business opportunities or streamline operations.

 As more and more devices become connected with the internet, more and more data will be available.
 Organizations who want to stay ahead in their industries will find ways to analyze and use their big data.